microsoft/vscode-extension-samples/tree-view-sample/USAGE.md

 # TreeDataProvider

 Extension writers should register a [provider](/docs/extensionAPI/vscode-api.md#TreeDataProvider) programmatically to populate data in the view.
-Refer to examples [here](https://github.com/Microsoft/vscode-extension-samples/tree/master/tree-view-sample).

 ```typescript
 vscode.window.registerTreeDataProvider('nodeDependencies', new DepNodeProvider());